 A root canal treatment becomes needed when the pulp, or the soft inner tissue of your tooth, has become infected or exposed.
 This happens when the hard outer shell of the tooth, or enamel, has failed, and the interior pulp has become compromised.
 The most common reasons for compromise are a cracked tooth, a deep cavity, or an injury to a tooth.

 Once the pulp of the tooth is infected or exposed, an abscess (infection) can occur at the root tip where it meets the jawbone.
 An abscess destroys bone surrounding the tooth and causes considerable pain.

 Surprisingly, sometimes there are no outward signs that the tooth is unhealthy.
 At some point, however, you may notice one (or more) of the following signs:

 Whenever possible, saving your natural teeth is always recommended by our dental team!
 However, when a tooth cannot be saved by a root canal treatment, or if you choose not to proceed with a root canal, the alternative is having the tooth extracted and replaced with an implant, bridge, or denture to restore chewing function and prevent neighboring teeth from shifting.

 The best way to prevent the need for a root canal treatment is by maintaining good oral hygiene, a healthy diet, and taking proper safety measures during sports by using a proper sports mouthguard.
-Additionally, a tooth becomes vulnerable to deep pulp infections because of the repeated need for dental treatment to the tooth, such as deep fillings.
+Additionally, a tooth becomes vulnerable to deep pulp infections because of the repeated need for dental treatment of the tooth, such as deep fillings.

 So no matter what condition your teeth are in, it is never too late to apply these preventative principles to protect your teeth.
-The team at Lifepath Wellness Dental in Chestermere are here to help you and advise you on the path to good oral health.
+The team at Lifepath Wellness Dental in Chestermere is here to help you and advise you on the path to good oral health.